wso2/docs-is/en/includes/guides/user-accounts/index.md

     See [Configure password recovery]({{base_path}}/guides/user-accounts/password-recovery/) for instructions.

-- Users can self-register to an organization in {{ product_name }} via an application’s login page.
+- Users can self-register to an organization in {{ product_name }} via an application's login page.

     See [Configure self-registration]({{base_path}}/guides/user-accounts/configure-self-registration/) for instructions.